Point of Sale Software

 Good news:

-In Cash register report, call up the GMROI (see the selection highlighted) in your point of sale software in the reports here.
+In the Cash register report, call up the GMROI (see the selection highlighted) in your point of sale software in the reports here.

 Then you will get a report like this.

-As you can see the items are all listed.
+As you can see, the items are all listed.

 Let’s look at it in detail: